 6.1.4 Documentation and Training.
-In connection with its installation of the BAS System, Contractor will provide PEBA with Documentation and training for PEBA Personnel as set forth in Section 3.15.
+In connection with its installation of the BAS System, Contractor will provide PEBA with Documentation and training for PEBA Personnel.
 Documentation that is Work Product will be owned by PEBA.
-For any Documentation that is not Work Product, Contractor hereby grants to PEBA the perpetual, non-exclusive, irrevocable right to use, modify, create Derivative Works of, and to make copies of such Documentation to facilitate PEBA Personnel’s permitted use of the BAS System.

 6.1.5 Ownership and Software Licenses.